 The world’s most respected brand for handling equipment, are proving that a sling lifter can also be used for rehabilitation.
-Most ceiling lifts are used in healthcare environments to move people from their bed to a seat.
-A study however has also shown that they can also be excellent at getting bedridden patients back on their feet.
-The GH positioning lock, has been designed in a collaboration between the Denmark Horsens Hospital, and Guldmann.
+Most ceiling lifts are used in healthcare environments to move people from their beds to a seat.
+A study, however, has also shown that they can also be excellent at getting bedridden residents back on their feet.
+The GH positioning lock has been designed in a collaboration between the Denmark Horsens Hospital, and Guldmann.
 The positioning lock provides an additional capability for ceiling lifts to lock in a fixed position for elastic band training and rehabilitation exercise.

 Using a Sling Lifter for Training

 An employee at the Horsens Hospital in Denmark came up with the idea of using ceiling lifts for training.
 After seeing that the tools were excellent at getting people moving when they struggled to get out of bed by themselves.
 The idea grew with the help of Guldmann, who implemented a new training function for their ceiling lift.
 The team at Horsens Hospital found that by basing their training and rehabilitation regimen around the abilities of the ceiling lift equipment, they could deliver better options for their residents.